polterguy/polterguy.github.io/documentation/magic/index.md

 on your server, to re-retrieve data invalidating your cache in the process.
 This section provides information about such operations for such scenarios.

+**Notice** - None of these endpoints are really intended to be consumed in your own code, but only for internal usage by Magic itself.

 #### DELETE magic/system/cache/delete-cache-item

 This endpoint requires an **[id]** as a query parameter, and will delete the associated server side